inferno-framework/inferno-framework.github.io/docs/getting-started/repo-layout-and-organization.md

   for collecting discrete requirements to use with Inferno's optional requirement management infrastructure.
 See [Requirements](/docs/advanced-test-features/requirements.html) for more information on how to use the requirements tools.
 - `spec` - This folder is for unit tests.
+The template includes an example unit test for the sample test suite written in rspec.
 - `worker.rb` - This is the main file for Inferno's test runner process.

 ## Test Organization